Jean198/solita-new-2023-frontend/README.md

 ## 1. Prerequisites

-$${\color{green}This is a new version of the application built in the previous solita preassignment.
-In this new version, I have made some improvments and added new features including authentication/authorization, Ability to add/edit/delete trips and stations information and storing the application state using Redux/Redux ToolKit}$$
+This is a new version of the application built in the previous solita preassignment.
+In this new version, I have made some improvments and added new features including authentication/authorization, Ability to add/edit/delete trips and stations information and storing the application state using Redux/Redux ToolKit.

+<font color=#0fb503>other color</font>

 The application is divided into two separate directories: